 Add the heavy cream to a saucepan and bring to a simmer.

-Pour the heavy cream over the chocolate chips and whisk until well combined.
+Pour the heavy cream over the chocolate chips and let sit for 30 to 60 seconds.

 The frosting will be thin when warm.

-The other option is to allow it to cool and add it to a piping bag fitted with tip and pipe the thickened frosting onto the cupcakes, as pictured throughout this post.
+The other option is to allow the ganache to cool and thicken.
+Once thickened to your liking, add it to a piping bag fitted with piping tip and pipe the frosting onto the cupcakes, as pictured throughout this post.

 Present!

-If you’d like, you can sprinkle chopped up Andes candies on top of the cupcakes for even more intense mint flavor.
+If you’d like, you can sprinkle chopped up Andes candies on top of the cupcakes, or add a whole Andes on top, for a more intense mint flavor.

 FAQ’s

-- How do you store extra cupcakes?
-Store cupcakes in an air-tight container in a cool place for up to 2 days.
+Store cupcakes in an airtight container in a cool place for up to 2 days.
 If you need to store them for longer than 1-2 days, place the container in the refrigerator instead.

 Chocolate Mint Cupcakes with Chocolate Ganache Icing